 You can find rakija virtually anywhere in the Balkan countries, but the spirit is considered to be the national drink of Serbia and the term Serbian Rakija is actually protected by the EU.
 And while you certainly can (and likely will!) drink rakija is Croatia, Montenegro, and Bulgaria, Serbia is an excellent place to learn more about the spirit first-hand.

 In Belgrade, you will likely be served some rakija if you’re going on something as simple as a walking tour of the city.
 It is also recommended to have a glass or two after enjoying a traditional meal at a kafana.
 If you want to sip rakija off of an extensive menu with a knowledgable staff, head to Rakia Bar which is located not far at all from Republic Square.

 Learning about how to drink rakija and how rakija is made is one of the best things about travelling in the Balkans.
 The local spirit is so important in Balkan culture and cuisine that no trip to any of the Balkan nations would be complete without sampling rakija at least once or twice!

 Have you tried rakija?
 What did you think?
-Let us know in comments!
+Let us know in the comments!